 Launched fully compliant neobanking services in 4.5 months (vs. industry average of 18 months)

-Achieved 99.98% system reliability from day one
+Achieved 99.98% system reliability from day one through robust fintech API integrations.

-Onboarded 50,000 customers in first quarter post-launch
+Onboarded 50,000 customers in the first quarter post-launch.

 Key Learnings:

-Establish a clear API governance framework from the beginning
+Establish a clear API governance framework from the beginning.

-Implement comprehensive monitoring across all API integrations
+Implement comprehensive monitoring across all fintech API integrations.

-Create fallback options for critical customer journeys
+Create fallback options for critical customer journeys.

 Case Study 2: Traditional Bank's Digital Transformation with APIs